-Grabau met the qualifications for the Endoscopic Sleeve Gastroplasty procedure, which included a BMI of 30-35, Grabau met the qualifications for this operation.
+With a BMI of 30-35, Grabau met the qualifications for this operation.
 Candidates for this procedure are not morbidly obese or those who won’t qualify for gastric bypass surgery.
 This new procedure is targeted at individuals who are overweight and looking to change their lifestyle and to prevent comorbidities from occurring as a result of excess weight on the body.

 The endoscopic sleeve gastroplasty procedure constricts the stomach without any surgery.
 A mechanical suturing device is placed at the end of an endoscope that is small enough to fit through the esophagus itself.
 This flexible medical instrument threads itself through the body to the stomach where sutures are reshaped to form a sleeve.

 It’s important to understand that this procedure is not a miracle cure; patients still must do a lot of work and take responsibility for their health.
 It takes will power to stand up and say that one is on the wrong path and want to stop the destruction before it damages too much of their body.

-According to the doctors, this procedure differs from gastric bypass surgery because it can be reversed, repeated and adjusted according to each patient’s needs.
+According to the doctors, this surgery differs from gastric sleeve and gastric bypass surgery because it can be reversed, repeated and adjusted according to each patient’s needs.
 They also mention that the procedure itself is much easier to perform, which allows them to treat many more patients and to prevent the inevitable.
 The procedure itself, the doctors say, give them a signal where they can go back in and tighten things up or remodify the sleeve itself.